Using Technology for the Benefit of Learning

 - In grades 6-7 and grade 9, Technology Literacy/Technology courses include activities and projects focused on the essential skills & concepts.

 - In grades 6-12, the essential skills & concepts are integrated into content areas.

 Evaluation and Moving Forward

 All buildings participate in the Clarity Survey (by BrightBytes).
 Students, teachers and administrators participate in the survey.
-Clarity Survey has been administered in December 2014, March 2016, December 2017 and March 2021.
-The data is shared with teachers and administrators.
+The Clarity Survey was previously administered in December 2014, March 2016, December 2017 and March 2021, and the data shared with teachers and administrators.
 The Clarity data suggested items for success indicators are used as buildings prepare Continuous Improvement Plans.